Daniel-Kharrat/Protools-Reaper/README.md

 After all the required packages finish installing, restart reaper and you'll be ready to go

-### Step 3:
-You may need to do some tweaks on different computers
+##You may need to do some tweaks on different computers

 1) if the track in the mixer window becomes smaller when you arm it you need to go to: